Nghom/tunte/README.md

 If you wish to report a bug, please feel free to open an issue

 Want to request a feature?
-Open an issue too
+Open an issue [here](https://github.com/Nghom/tunte/issues)

-Want to contribute code?
-Join us on [our chat server](http://chat.nghom.com)

-Want to support us financially?
-Please leave your details so we contact you at [info@nghom.com](mailto:info@nghom.com)

 If you want faster feedback or wish a custom development, please kindly email me at nyopa@ngadou.me